 So, to sum up: keep doubling your bet until you win three win a row, then return to the beginning of the progression.
 Whenever you lose, start again with a one-unit bet.

-Here’s an example, using $1 betting units:
+Here’s an example of the Paroli roulette strategy, using $1 betting units:

 Bet $1 – win